 The Complexities of Fibromyalgia Diagnosis

 One of the most common syndromes affecting adult men and women is fibromyalgia, defined as a chronic pain condition.
-Individuals with fibromyalgia syndrome experience the effects of the body’s natural receptors throughout the central nervous system mistakenly turning non-painful signals into painful ones.
+Individuals with experience the effects of the body’s natural receptors throughout the central nervous system mistakenly turning non-painful signals into painful ones.
 This misfire of information within the body leads to widespread, persistent pain with no explainable cause.
 It is estimated that between 2 and 4% of the adult population has fibromyalgia, with the syndrome affecting more women than men.

 The chronic pain syndrome is complex in that there is no test that quickly leads to a diagnosis, and there is not currently a single cure to manage all symptoms at once.
 To help individuals understand fibromyalgia, it is helpful to understand the symptoms that go hand in hand with the condition along with how the syndrome is diagnosed.